 In short, reviewers and committee members should be judging papers according to the expected benefit of publishing this paper: is this paper likely to be useful?
 (The potential harms should also be considered, such as from papers that with erroneous results.)

-For some papers, the potential benefit is self-evident, and so little argument is needed.
-For example, a paper that get a clear improvement on an well-known benchmark using simple new ideas is likely to be a worthwhile paper.
+For some papers, the potential benefit is self-evident, and so, little argument is needed.
+For example, a paper that gets a clear improvement on an well-known benchmark using simple new ideas is likely to be a worthwhile paper.
 Conversely, a paper that gives a tiny improvement on a benchmark using a method that is baroque and unoriginal and difficult to use is unlikely to represent a truly valuable contribution.

 But, in many cases, a paper proposes a different way of looking at a problem, or even proposes a new problem.
 Sometimes the paper is really an argument for this new approach, and the technical components of the paper are really there to support that argument, showing a proof-of-concept for this new ideas.
 And sometimes papers simply develop ideas in an unpopular subfield.